-The Department of Conservation and Natural Resources does not discriminate on the basis of race, color, religion, age, gender, national origin, disability, pregnancy, genetic information or veteran status in its hiring or employment practices noor in admission to, access to, or operations of its programs, services, or activities. www.outdooralabama.com Additionally, a single Bocourt Swimming Crab was collected in a commercial crab trap during a November 2016 ADCNR/MRD onboard fisheries observation trip.
+Additionally, a single Bocourt Swimming Crab was collected in a commercial crab trap during a November 2016 ADCNR/MRD onboard fisheries observation trip.
 The exact location where the 101mm carapace width, male Bocourt Swimming Crab was caught is unknown, but the general location of capture is south of Lillian Bridge and north of Ross Point in Perdido Bay.
-No observations of the Bocourt Swimming Crab have been made since the first observation in 2007 until the 2016 observation.
+No observations of the Bocourt Swimming Crab have been made since the first observation in 2007, until the 2016 observation.

 The Asian Tiger Shrimp (Penaeus monodon) has been a species of concern since 2006 when it was first observed in Alabama's inshore waters (Mississippi Sound).
 After the first individual was documented, captures of P. monodon have incrementally increased.
 A confirmed report of a single specimen caught near Middle Bay Light occurred in 2008, followed by five confirmed reports in 2009.
 From 2006 to 2009, the distribution of P. monodon was primarily restricted to Alabama's southern inshore waters.
 However, its distribution extended to northern Mobile Bay and into Perdido and Wolf Bays in 2011.
 The forty-three confirmed reports during 2011 indicate the Asian Tiger Shrimp occurs within all of Alabama's primary estuary basins.
-The most recent confirmed capture of an Asian Tiger Shrimp in Mobile Bay occurred in June of 2021.
-The specimen was caught in a crab trap off the coast of Mon Louis Island in lower Mobile Bay, about 200 meters from shore.
-The Asian Tiger Shrimp, measuring 128 millimeters from the tip of the rostrum to the end of the telson, was collected, frozen and retained at the Dauphin Island Sea Lab.
-In July of 2022, the Dauphin Island Sea Lab contacted AMRD to report the capture of the Asian Tiger Shrimp, and to confirm its identification.
 The concern for P. monodon has decreased within the commercial shrimping community, which has resulted in fewer validated reports.
 Alabama Marine Resources Division received fewer validated reports in recent years than in previous years, but personnel communications between AMRD and commercial shrimpers indicate a significant abundance of P. monodon occur within Alabama waters despite the reduction in validated reports.
 Based upon the temporal and spatial abundance of P. monodon encounters and reported sightings (despite lower perceived importance of Asian Tiger Shrimp since 2013), evidence suggests the Asian Tiger Shrimp has become established in Alabama's waters.

 Red Lionfish have successfully colonized the Gulf of Mexico waters offshore of Alabama.
 The first report, which was unvalidated, was from a 2009 observation made by a recreational SCUBA diver at an area of natural hard-bottom about 20 nautical miles south-southeast of Orange Beach named Trysler Grounds.
 The first confirmed report was documented in June 2011 by a spear fisherman who collected an individual from an oil/gas platform approximately 43 miles south of Dauphin Island.
 Numerous unconfirmed reports of lionfish have been made to various government agencies that indicate lionfish were rather abundant on the Trysler Grounds in 2011.
-SCUBA divers reported observing up to 30 individuals during single dives in this area during the 2011 dive season.
+SCUBA divers reported observing up to 30 individuals during a single dive in this area during the 2011 dive season.
 However, unconfirmed reports from SCUBA divers from 2012-2013 indicate lionfish abundance had increased from previous levels.
-A recreational diver reported observing upwards of 60 individual lionfish during a dive at Trysler during the 2012 dive season, although the observer did not know when he made the observation or even an approximate location within the Trysler Grounds reef complex.
+A recreational diver reported observing upwards of 60 individual lionfish during a dive at Trysler during the 2012 dive season, but the observer did not know an approximate location within the Trysler Grounds reef complex where the observation was made.
 Similarly, a SCUBA diver reported observing up to 100 individual lionfish during a dive at an artificial pyramid reef during June 2012.
-Unfortunately, the diver would not disclose any information indicating a more precise location the observation was made other than "offshore of Alabama".
+Unfortunately, the diver would not disclose any information indicating a more precise location that the observation was made, other than "offshore of Alabama".
 Additionally, 26 lionfish were donated to AMRD after a lionfish rodeo in June and July 2012 by a local dive shop, but the rodeo coordinator did not attempt to obtain collection information about the lionfish